Poynting vector controversy in axion modified electrodynamics: CALCULATION OF POWER GENERATED IN A DC MAGNETIC FIELD AXION HALOSCOPE USING Poynting THEOREM

 Combining (\ref{Ab2}) and (\ref{Ab3}) with (\ref{PhasorFar}), (\ref{PhasorAmp}) and (\ref{ReIm}) along with the divergence theorem, we obtain (see Appendix A for details),

 and

-Like before, the closed surface integral on the left hand side of (\ref{AbRe}) and (\ref{AbIm}) is the time averaged power and reactive power radiated outside the haloscope volume respectively.
-However the Abraham Poynting vector misses three extra terms the Minkowski Poynting vector picks up, due to the inclusion of the non-conservative and non-dissipative source term described by eqn. (\ref{PhasorModFar}).
+As before, the closed surface integral on the left-hand side of (\ref{AbRe}) and (\ref{AbIm}) is the time averaged power and reactive power radiated outside the haloscope volume, respectively.
+However, the Abraham Poynting vector misses three extra terms the Minkowski Poynting vector picks up, due to the inclusion of the nonconservative and nondissipative source term described by Eq. (\ref{PhasorModFar}).

-\subsection{Abraham or Minkowski Poynting Theorem in Axion Modified Electrodynamics?}
+\subsection{Abraham or Minkowski Poynting theorem in axion modified electrodynamics?}

-Currently most calculations of haloscope detection sensitivity a priori assume the Abraham Poynting vector is valid, with the exception of one or two \cite{TobarModAx19,TOBAR2020}.
+Currently most calculations of haloscope detection sensitivity $\it{a~priori}$ assume the Abraham Poynting vector is valid, with the exception of one or two \cite{TobarModAx19,TOBAR2020}.
 However, as shown in the Minkowski-Abraham debate over the past century, this is not ``clear-cut" and in a stationary dielectric media where the canonical momentum is under consideration, the Minkowski form agrees with experimental results \cite{Barnett2010,Griffiths2012,RevModPhys.79.1197}.
-This maybe true in axion modified electrodynamics, as we can identify a similar guilty term due to eqn. (\ref{DivCurl}) and hence (\ref{FarD}).
-The non zero curl, should do active work without adding dissipation and should not be ignored in calculations of axion detector sensitivity.
-This extra term has all the properties of a ``curl Force" \cite{Wu2009,Berry_2013,Berry2015}, which adds spatial terms to the Poynting vector equations.
+This may be true in axion modified electrodynamics, as we can identify a similar guilty term due to Eq. (\ref{DivCurl}) and hence (\ref{FarD}).
+The nonzero curl should do active work without adding dissipation and should not be ignored in calculations of axion detector sensitivity.
+This extra term has all the properties of a curl force \cite{Wu2009,Berry_2013,Berry2015}, which adds spatial terms to the Poynting theorem equations.
 In the following sections we compare the two ways of determining the power of photonic conversion for various axion haloscope topologies.

-\section{Resonant Cavity Haloscope}
+\section{RESONANT CAVITY HALOSCOPE}

-In this section we derive the sensitivity of an ADMX style radio frequency haloscope based on a cavity resonator \cite{Sikivie83haloscope,Sikivie1984,hagmann1990,Hagmann1990b,Bradley2003,ADMXaxions2010,ADMX2011,Braine2020,Bartram2020}, with a schematic shown in Fig. \ref{CavHalo}.
-First we undertake the calculation using the Abraham Poynting vector, as this is the a priori Poynting vector assumed across most of the literature, and then compare and contrast calculations using the Minkowski Poynting vector.
+In this section we derive the sensitivity of an ADMX style radio frequency haloscope based on a cavity resonator \cite{Sikivie83haloscope,Sikivie1984,hagmann1990,Hagmann1990b,Bradley2003,ADMXaxions2010,ADMX2011,Braine2020,Bartram2021}, with a schematic shown in Fig. \ref{CavHalo}.
+First, we undertake the calculation using the Abraham Poynting vector, as this is the $\it{a~priori}$ Poynting vector assumed across most of the literature, and then we compare and contrast calculations using the Minkowski Poynting vector.